 Smith adds that poppers used to be sold in mesh-covered glass vials that made a popping sound when crushed, hence the name “poppers.”
 The mesh protected users’ skin from shards while they popped and inhaled the drug.

-According to historian Dr. Lucy Robinson, poppers have appeared in numerous gay dance scenes throughout the 20th century including discos, raves and numerous nightclubs.
-The disorienting effects alter light and sound, making dancers feel euphoric and free, if only for a few seconds.
+Historian Dr. Lucy Robinson confirms what gays have long known about the history of poppers: they have appeared in numerous gay dance scenes throughout the 20th century, including discos, raves and nightclubs.
+Their disorienting effects alter light and sound, making dancers feel euphoric and free, if only for a few seconds.
 They were also cheap, easy to carry around and easy to use without detection.

-Poppers used to be sold in the U.S. over the counter until the Food and Drug Administration started requiring a prescription for them in 1969.
-In 1988, the U.S. Consumer Products Safety Commission banned the sale of certain poppers, but drug manufacturers kept altering their chemical recipes enough to avoid the ban.
+At one time poppers were sold in the United States over-the-counter until the Food and Drug Administration began requiring a prescription for them in 1969.
+In 1988, the U.S. Consumer Products Safety Commission banned the sale of certain poppers, though poppers manufacturers kept altering their chemical recipes enough to avoid the ban.

-“To evade anti-drug laws,” Smith adds, “poppers are often labelled as room deodorizers, leather polish or tape head cleaner.”
-You can often see them labelled as such in gay sex shops and bathhouses today.
+“To evade anti-drug laws,” Smith adds, “poppers are often labeled as room deodorizers, leather polish or tape head cleaner.”
+You can often see them labeled as such in gay sex shops and bathhouses today.

 Poppers do come with health risks.
-While the drug was misleadingly conflated with HIV during the epidemic’s earliest days, studies have shown that poppers can dramatically lower blood pressure, decreasing oxygenation to the brain and causing rapid, shallow breathing, blurred vision, dizziness and fainting.
+While the drug was misleadingly conflated with HIV during the epidemic’s earliest days — and, no, there’s no connection — studies have shown that poppers can dramatically lower blood pressure, decreasing oxygenation to the brain and causing rapid, shallow breathing, blurred vision, dizziness and fainting.